simp/simp-doc/docs/HOWTO/90_Misc/Unpack_dvd.rst

 Extract PXE files
 -----------------

 Extracting the PXE files was added to :program:`unpack_dvd` in :package:`simp-utils-6.4.0`.
-Use the ``-X`` option to tell :program:`unpack_dvd` to extract the PXE files and the ``--no-unpack-yum`` option if you do not want to extract the yum files.
+Use the :code:`-X` option to tell :program:`unpack_dvd` to extract the PXE files and the :code:`--no-unpack-yum` option if you do not want to extract the yum files.

-When PXE file extraction is enabled with the :command:-X option, :program:`unpack_dvd` will, by default,
+When PXE file extraction is enabled with the :code:`-X` option, :program:`unpack_dvd` will, by default,

   * extract OS version information from the ISO metadata
   * create a directory for the PXE files in the rsync directory used by :pupmod:`simp/tftpboot` in the production environment.
     * named <os-family>-<version>-<arch>
-    * The default rsync directory is :file:`/var/simp/environments/production/rsync/<os family>/Global/tftpboot/linux-install/`.
+    * The default rsync directory is :file:`/var/simp/environments/production/rsync/<os-family>/Global/tftpboot/linux-install/`.
   * extract the files to the created OS directory.
   * create a link <os-family>-<major-version>-<arch> to the above directory.
   * if run as root, change the permisions recursivley on created directoy and its contents to those of the rsync directory.